business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Step 1: Confirm the named defendants.

 Make sure the lawsuit documents list the correct business entity.
-If you have a business entity such as an LLC or C corporation, make sure the company name is correct.
-You may be personally named in the lawsuit as well, but remember that the reason you have a business entity is to separate liability.
+If you have a business entity, such as a limited liability company (LLC) or C corporation, make sure the company name is correct.
+You may be personally named in the lawsuit as well but remember that the reason you have a business entity is to separate liability.
 The plaintiff must have a clear-cut reason to include you personally in the case.

 Step 2: Gather all records.

 The first thing you’ll want to do is gather all records relevant to the case.
-This includes contracts, email correspondence, receipts and anything else pertaining to the client.
+This includes contracts, email correspondence, receipts and anything else about the client.
 Don’t make a judgment on whether you think the data is relevant to the case or not.
-Gather it, and create a file to take to an attorney for review.
+Gather it and create a file to take to an attorney for review.

 TipBottom line